-Emma and Claire fish in the Aleutian Islands, Copper River Delta, Prince William Sound – along with their families in a wild and seasonal life.
+Emma and Claire fish in the Aleutian Islands, Copper River Delta and Prince William Sound – along with their families in a wild and seasonal life.

-- Food Security in Alaska – We give fish to the Food Bank of Alaska to support healthy communities connected to traditional and local wild food.
+- Food Security in Alaska – We give a portion of our proceeds, in the form of wild fish, to the Food Bank of Alaska to support healthy Alaskan communities connected to traditional and local wild food.

 - Healthy Habitat – We partner with organizations working to protect marine ecosystems and the people who depend upon them in Alaska.